© Crown copyright 2015

 - £500 million+ market for UK exports

-- 6 cities of 1 million population or more
+- 6 cities with a population of at least 1 million

 - starting to harmonise with European Union (EU) regulations